codingforsolon/lets-chat/README.md

 * BYOS (bring your own server)
 * Persistent messages
-* Multiple rooms
+* Multiple topics
-* Private and password-protected rooms
+* Private and password-protected topics
 * New message alerts / notifications
 * Mentions (hey @you/@all)
 * Image embeds / Giphy search